Determining the outcomes of the STP Final Year Assessment

 How are station pass marks determined?

-The pass marks for individual stations will be determined by a method called the Borderline Regression Methodology (BRM).
-This is a standard setting method widely used in exams for trainees in many healthcare professions.
-BRM uses expert assessor judgments of ‘borderline’ candidates, integrated with a statistical analysis of station criteria scores, to determine a station’s pass mark.
-BRM is considered to be examinee- or trainee-centred because it derives pass marks from actual trainee performance across stations with different degrees of difficulty.
+Following feedback from stakeholders and review of all 2025 assessment data, the School has refined the standard setting process for 2026 and will utilise the Borderline Group Average (BGA) instead of the Borderline Regression Methodology (BRM).
+The pass marks for individual stations will be determined by establishing the Borderline Group Average for each station.
+This is a standard setting method widely used in exams for trainees in many healthcare professions and uses expert assessor judgments of ‘borderline’ candidates to determine a station’s pass mark.
+BGA is examinee- or trainee-centred because it derives pass marks from actual trainee performance across stations with different degrees of difficulty.

-Some key features and benefits of using the Borderline Regression Methodology are:
+Some key features and benefits of using the Borderline Group Average are:

 • It is evidence-based, reflecting actual performance